Period Workshop for Schoolgirls

 Know Your Educators/Mentors

 Ejilimalu is an educator and mentor at PadHer in Nigeria.
-She loves to teach and share knowledge in any way she can.
-She wants to see the girl child succeed without periods getting in their way.
+She is passionate about teaching and sharing knowledge, and is committed to helping girls succeed without periods standing in their way.

-Owino is an educator and mentor at PadHer.
-She helps educate young schoolgirls during our many period workshops in Kenya.
-With a passion for teaching and making a positive impact on young schoolgirls, Owino is changing the narrative and stigma surrounding periods in Africa.
+Owino is an educator and mentor at PadHer, supporting our period workshops for young schoolgirls in Kenya.
+With a passion for teaching and creating positive change, she helps girls understand periods with confidence while challenging the stigma surrounding menstruation in Africa.

 LIST OF SCHOOLS VISITED